What is medicine and healthcare?

 Dentists care for people’s teeth and gums.
 They can specialise as dental surgeons (you’ll need a medical degree too to do this) or as orthodontists, who correct problems with the growth of our teeth, most commonly with braces.

-Dentists are supported by dental nurses and dental hygienists who focus on keeping your teeth healthy to avoid all those horrible fillings in the first place.
+Dentists are supported by dental nurses and dental hygienists who focus on keeping your teeth healthy.

 Optometrists examine people’s vision and eye health.
 They can prescribe glasses and treat common eye problems, but are also on the lookout for more serious health issues.